Operation Family Caregiver (OFC)

 Who We Are

-Riverside Center for Excellence in Aging and Lifelong Health is partnering with Virginia Veteran and Family Support to offer Operation Family Caregiver (OFC).
-OFC is a three year project which began in the fall of 2015 offering free and confidential support to families of those who have served our nation.
-Trained coaches help military families learn how to overcome the obstacles they face and to manage any challenges that might come along.
+Riverside Center for Excellence in Aging and Lifelong Health offers Operation Family Caregiver (OFC).
+OFC is a four-year project which began in the fall of 2015 offering free and confidential support to families of those who have served our nation.
+Trained coaches help military families of all eras learn how to overcome the obstacles they face and to manage any challenges that might come along.
 OFC is a personalized program, tailored specifically to the struggles of each family and usually lasts 16 to 24 weeks.

 The program can be provided in the consumer's home, telephone, Skype or Facetime.

-NOTE: Operation Family Caregiver is a program of the Rosalynn Carter Institute for Caregiving with Catalytic funding from Johnson & Johnson and not affiliated with the Veteran's Health Administration Caregiver Support Program.
-No stipends are available to program participants.
+NOTE: Operation Family Caregiver is a program of the Rosalynn Carter Institute for Caregiving with Catalytic funding from Johnson & Johnson and is not affiliated with the Veteran's Health Administration Caregiver Support Program.
+No stipends are available to program participants but at this time the program is provided free of charge.